 Numerous awards.
-More than 700 publications.
-Highly Cited Researcher (category Immunology), Thomson Institute for Scientific Information, 2001.
-H-Index (according to J.E.
-Hirsch, Web of Knowledge): 87.
+More than 900 publications with more than 60,000 citations (Google Scholar).
+Highly Cited Researcher (category Immunology), Thomson Institute for Scientific Information (ISI), 2001. h-index (according to J.E.
+Hirsch) Google Scholar: 129; Thomson/ISI: 104.
 Past President and Honorary Member of the German Society for Immunology (DGfI).
 Coordinator Grand Challenges in Global Health project "Biomarkers of protective immunity and surrogate markers of TB disease in Africa" funded by the Bill and Melinda Gates Foundation.
 Past President of the European Federation of Immunological Societies (EFIS).
 Past President of the International Union of Immunological Societies (IUIS).
 Member of the Berlin-Brandenburg Academy of Sciences and Humanities (BBAW), the German National Academy of Sciences Leopoldina (Leopoldina), the European Molecular Biology Organization (EMBO), and the American Academy of Microbiology (ASM Academy).
 Board member of the Global Alliance for Vaccines and Immunization (GAVI), 2010 to 2013.
-Member of the Strategic Advisory Committee of the European and Developing Countries Clinical Trials Partnership (EDCTP).
+From 2009 to 2014 member of the Scientific Board of the Global Alliance for TB Drug Development (TB Alliance).
+Member of the Strategic Advisory Committee of the European and Developing Countries Clinical Trials Partnership (EDCTP), 2014 to 2018.
 Hobby: Collector of historical medical books (Cicero article).

 The Department of Immunology is accredited for training in immunology as a specialization.